linakirsanova/flask-labs/06_page_templates_jinja/01_rendering_the_routes/README.md

 Emily has already given you list of costumes she wants displayed on the page, in the `costumes()` route in `app.py`.
 She's also provided an example of how she wants each costume to look in the page, in `templates/costumes.html`.

+Your task is to take that list of costumes and display each in the template using Jinja.
+Your changes for this task will almost exclusively be in the `costumes.html` template.
+Take your time to understand how to display one costume using Jinja placeholders and control structures.
+Then, try to display all the costumes using as few lines of Jinja magic as you can.
+What kind of control structures would help you do that?

 Hint: Displaying the image for each costume might be a little tricky.
 Your editor's syntax highlighting/coloring might not help you in this case.